etiennody/purbeurre-v2/README.md

     pipenv shell
     ```

-* Create a database with postgresql
+* Create a database with PostgreSQL

 * Add and update this information in environment variables file named .env in root directory: